 Fixed duration appointment are always less than or equal to 12 consecutive months and have an identifiable end point.
 Fixed duration employees cannot be re-appointed after their appointment has reached the maximum of 12 months.

-A FDA may not replace a regular bargaining unit employee and it cannot be used to do the work of an employee laid off from the same work unit.
+A FDA may not replace a regular bargaining unit employee and cannot be used to do the work of an employee laid off from the same work unit.

-The employee in a FDA accrues and may use annual leave, sick leave and the personal holiday in accordance with collective bargaining agreement provisions.
+The employee in a FDA accrues and may use annual leave, sick leave, and the personal holiday in accordance with collective bargaining agreement provisions.

 The employee receives a UW identification card and is eligible to participate in the U-PASS program and other programs that require an official UW Husky ID card.
 The employing unit maintains a leave record, OWLS or other UW authorized method, for each employee that holds a FDA.